teoks0199/tp/docs/DeveloperGuide.md

 1. Deleting a menu item while the stall details are shown

-  1. Prerequisites: View the stall details with the `view-stall` command.
+  1. Prerequisites: At least one stall in the list.
+At least one item in that stall.
+View the stall details with the `view-stall` command.
 The menu items of the stall is displayed in the left panel.

   1. Test case: `delete-item s/1 i/1`<br>
      Expected: First item is deleted from the list.
 Details of the deleted item shown in the result display.
 List of items in the left panel is updated.